 - Apply for a state extension.
-To apply for a state extension, file Arizona Form 204 by April 18, 2017.
+To apply for a state extension, file Arizona Form 204 by April 15, 2019.
 See Form 204 for details.
-You do not have to include a copy of the extension with your return when you file, but make sure that you check box 82F on page 1 of the return.
+You do not have to include a copy of the extension with your return when you file, but make sure that you check box 82F (above your name) on page 1 of the return.
 If you must make a payment, use Arizona Form 204, or visit www.AZTaxes.gov to make an electronic payment. - Use your federal extension (federal Form 4868).
 File your Arizona return by the same due date.
-You do not have to include a copy of your federal extension with your return, but make sure that you check box 82F on page 1 of the return.
+You do not have to include a copy of your federal extension with your return, but make sure that you check box 82F (above your name) on page 1 of the return.